DanteBianco12/Sierpinski-CSCI141-F19-/README.md

 Name: Dante Bianco

-Description: a Python program that draws a Sierpinski Triangle using a method called a “chaos game”.
+Description: A Python program that draws a Sierpinski Triangle using a method called a “chaos game”.
 A chaos game is an example of what’s called a zero-player game, so called because we set things up a certain way to start, and the “game” unfolds deterministically based on a set of rules - there are no players involved.